0800 197 6026 Get help now

 It is important to set up a business bank account when you are self-employed.
 This will help you to keep your business income and outgoings separate from your household income and outgoings.
 Set up an account with a bank that you don’t have any existing debt with.
 This will strengthen your position if you have difficulty paying your existing bank debts in the future.

 A second business account can help you set aside money each month for your income tax, National Insurance and VAT bills.
-You could also put money in this account based on the results the cash flow forecaster gives you to make sure that if your business income goes down, you still have enough to pay your bills and any debts.
-See more about avoiding cashflow problems on the GOV.UK website.
+You could also put money into this account based on the results the cash flow forecaster gives you to plan for times when your business income may reduce.

 If you have difficulty setting up a business bank account, contact us for advice.